 Mary Eliza Mahoney becomes the first African-American professional nurse, graduating from the New England Hospital for Women and Children (Now Dimock Community Health Center), Boston.

 Atlanta, GA: The first school of record for Black student nurses is established at Spelman College.

 Chicago, IL: Dr. Daniel Hale Williams establishes the Provident Hospital and Training School for Nurses, the first Black-owned and first interracial hospital in the United States.
 Dr. Austin Maurice Curtis, Sr. (a Raleigh, North Carolina native) becomes the hospital's first intern.

 Chicago, IL: At Provident Hospital, Dr. Daniel Hale Williams performs the first successful operation on a human heart.
 (The patient, a victim of a chest stab wound, survived and lived a normal life for twenty years after the operation.)

-Atlanta, GA: The National Medical Association is founded, since Negroes are barred from other established medical groups.
+Atlanta, GA: The National Medical Association is founded, since African Americans are barred from other established medical groups.

 Philadelphia, PA: Dr. Nathan Francis Mossell founds the Frederick Douglass Memorial Hospital and Training School for Nurses.

 Saint Agnes Hospital established in Raleigh, North Carolina on the grounds of St. Augustine's College.
 Despite obvious handicaps, it was referred to in 1922 as the "only well equipped hospital for Negroes between Washington and New Orleans, serving not only North Carolina, but adjacent Virginia and South Carolina."
 The hospital closed in April 1961 after nearly 65 years of service.
 Source: Journal of the National Medical Association, 53(5):439-446; Sept.
 1961.